balister/oe-gnuradio-manifest/README.md

 it will fetch the git repositories specified in the manifest and, by doing so, setup an OpenEmbedded build environment for you!

+Daisy is the name of the April 2014 Yocto Project release.
+For normal work use the release branch for best results.
+Elite hacker dudes can work on master.

 Getting Started
 ---------------
 1. Install Repo.